-In October 2014, the Company entered into a feasibility agreement with a biotechnology company.
-Under this agreement, the biotechnology company will pay up to \$700, of which \$250 is a non-refundable payment due upon contract execution and \$450 is due upon the achievement of certain milestones.
-The Company is recognizing the non-contingent revenue of \$250 on a straight-line basis over the twelve-month period expected to complete the Company's performance obligations.
-If and when a contingent milestone payment is earned, the additional consideration to be received will be added to the total expected payments under the contract.
-In January 2015, the Company achieved the first milestone under the feasibility agreement triggering a payment due of \$250.
-As of June 30, 2015, the Company has recognized revenue of \$375 and has deferred revenue of \$125.
-As of December 31, 2014, the Company had deferred revenue of \$187 and had \$250 in accounts receivable related to this agreement.
+The Company has a feasibility agreement with a biotechnology company, entered into in 2014.
+Under this agreement, the biotechnology company will pay up to \$700, of which \$250 was a non-refundable payment due upon contract execution and \$450 is due upon the achievement of certain milestones.
+The Company recognizes the total expected payments under the contract which include only the non-refundable payments on a straight-line basis over the estimated performance period.
+If and when a contingent milestone payment is earned, the additional consideration to be received is added to the total expected payments under the contract then recognized over the estimated performance period.
+In January 2015, the first milestone under the feasibility agreement was achieved triggering a non-refundable payment due of \$250 such that the total non-refundable payments being recognized over the estimated performance period is \$500.
+Consideration associated with the final milestone of \$200 will be recorded as revenue in the period earned, if applicable, as there will be no additional performance obligations.
+The Company recognized revenue of \$42 and \$188 for the three months ended March 31, 2016 and 2015, respectively.
+As of March 31, 2016, the Company has no deferred revenue and as of December 31, 2015 has deferred revenue of \$42.